erareshide/just-the-docs/README.md

 ## Installation

-Add this line to your Jekyll site's Gemfile:
+If you have an existing website that you want to convert into Jekyll, add this line to your site's Gemfile:

 ```ruby
 gem "just-the-docs"